 Getting married in the Small Hall

-Alas, dear reader, I have not had the pleasure of shooting in this beautiful space yet, as the Small Hall is better suited for big weddings, seating up to a whopping 150 guests!
+Alas, dear reader, I have not had the pleasure of shooting in this beautiful space yet, as the Small Hall (contrary to its name), is for big weddings, seating up to a whopping 150 guests!
 Like the Cadogan Suite, it is not part of the registry office and has to be independently hired.
 The big room boasts loads of daylight, period features, and a wealth of space to do with as you please.
-This is a perfect venue hired in conjunction with the Main Hall, next door, for your reception, so you never even need to leave the building!
-And, when it's so beautiful, why the hell would you want to?
+This is a perfect venue hired in conjunction with the Main Hall for your reception, so you never even need to leave the building!
+And, when it's so beautiful, why would you want to?

 Photo Locations - the perfect places to take your Chelsea wedding pictures